 Greetings and welcome to my little part of cyberspace!

 I am very interested in children's creative thinking in music and in the appropriate use of music technology for music teaching and learning.
 I do research and write extensively in these fields as well as offer papers and workshops both nationally and internationally.
-I continue to play my trumpet as much as time allows and am an avid concert goer and iPad2 user.
-Click on the links to the right for more biographical information.
+I continue to play my trumpet as much as time allows and am an avid concert goer are an mobile computer user.
+Full resume can be found by following the link to the right.

-My hobbies include sailing, biking and reading novels.
-I've been known to enjoy a good meal or two in area Chicago and now Los Angeles eateries before a night of theatre and wouldn't turn down a glass of good Irish or Scotch whiskey and a good cigar.
+My hobbies include boating, biking and reading novels.
+I've been known to enjoy a good meal or two in Los Angeles eateries before a night of theatre and wouldn't turn down a glass of good Irish or Scotch whiskey and a perhaps an occasional good cigar.

 Technology Presentations by Peter R. Webster with David B. Williams